How to play a DVD movie in Windows

-Microsoft Windows XP users that do not have a Windows DVD player program installed, DVD codec, or a DVD decoder will be unable to play a DVD movie using the Microsoft Windows Media player to play their DVD movies.
-Often you'll get an error similar to the below message.
+Windows XP users who do not have either a DVD player program, DVD codec, or a DVD decoder will be unable to watch movies using the Windows Media Player.
+Often, users receive an error message similar to the one below.

 Windows Media Player cannot play the DVD because a problem occurred with digital copyright protection.

 To play a DVD movie in Windows XP, we suggest using a third-party software DVD player.
 Although there are dozens of different programs available to play DVD movies, we suggest the free media player VLC, which is fully capable of playing all DVD movies and other movie files.
 Below are the steps to play a DVD movie in VLC.

 - Download the VLC media player from http://www.videolan.org/

 - Once downloaded, run the file to install the program on your computer.

 - Insert a DVD into the optical drive on your computer and open the VLC media player.